 #1 Agios Prokopios Beach

-A good dozen bars and beach restaurants provide for the physical well-being and also rent out inexpensive deck chairs (from 15 € p.p.).
-The northwestern section is quietest near the eponymous chapel of Agios Prokopios.
+A good dozen bars and beach restaurants cater to your physical well-being and also rent out inexpensive deck chairs (from โฌ15 p.p.).
+The northwestern section, near the eponymous chapel of Agios Prokopios, is the quietest.
 Behind the beach are three large salt lakes, which shimmer pink at times.

-→ Hotel tips at Agios Prokopios Beach (links to Booking.com*):
+โ Hotel tips at Agios Prokopios Beach (links to Booking.com*):

 #2 Agia Anna Beach

-→ Hotel tips at Agia Anna Beach (links to Booking.com*):
+โ Hotel tips at Agia Anna Beach (links to Booking.com*):

 #3 Plaka Beach

 Behind the dunes, a dusty track leads to beach restaurants (tip: Seaside Burger Bar) and holiday resorts.
-Sun loungers cost from €20 per couple and are partly free of charge when consumed.
-Personally, we liked the southern part of Plaka beach best, where some tamarisk trees also provide shade.
-So you can relax here wonderfully and enjoy the view of the neighboring island Paros.
+Sun loungers cost from โฌ20 per couple and are sometimes free with a minimum spend.
+Personally, we loved the southern part of Plaka beach the most, where tamarisk trees provide some welcome shade.
+Itโs a wonderful spot to relax and take in the views of the neighbouring island of Paros.

-→ Hotel tips at Plaka Beach (links to Booking.com*):
+โ Hotel tips at Plaka Beach (links to Booking.com*):

 #4 Orkos Beach & Mikri Vigla

-→ Hotel tips around Mikri Vigla (Links to Booking.com*):
+โ Hotel tips around Mikri Vigla (Links to Booking.com*):

 #5 Kastraki & Glyfada Beach